zakvarty/tidy-tuesday/bbc-temperature-records/README.md

 # BBC Temperature Records

 On Friday 2022-10-14, the BBC Data Journalism Team released this excellent [article](https://www.bbc.co.uk/news/science-environment-63244353) about the record temperatures in the UK during this summer's heatwave.
-The article has some amazing data visualistions, and draws on a recent Met Office report.
+The article has some amazing data visualisations, and draws on a recent Met Office report.

 I wanted to try and recreate one of the plots to test the limits of my ggplot knowledge.
 Since I had already tackled a stacked barplot, I figured I might have a go at their dumbbell plot that shows the weather stations which exeeded their previous records largest margins.